JaronLouise/JOBSENSE/README.md

 5. **Responsive Design**: The application is designed to work across different devices and browsers for a seamless experience.

-6. **Map-Based Navigation**: Access map-based navigation to see key locations or landmarks relevant to job scheduling tasks, enhancing usability and learning engagement.

 ---

 ## License